DuBistKomisch/noutube/README.md

 You'll also need to add a few of your own to the end of the file:

  - `$config['applicationID']`
-   - I think this is actually ignored by the API now
+   - I think this is actually ignored by the API now, meant to be like a User-Agent string
  - `$config['developerKey']`
-   - obtained by going to the [YouTube API Dashboard](http://code.google.com/apis/youtube/dashboard)
+   - obtained by going to the [Google API Console](http://code.google.com/apis/console) and creating a new project, then creating a new "server" "simple API access" "API key" (this is for the "old" console, good luck using the new one)
  - `$config['applicationName']`
    - the name to use to brand the site